 Who will make financial and medical decisions for you if you ever become incapacitated?
 How will your assets be distributed after you pass away?
 Who will care for your children?

 If you do not know the answers to these questions, you need to engage in estate planning now.
 It may involve something as basic as drafting a will and power of attorney instrument or as complex as developing a series of trusts or a business succession plan.
-An experienced wills and estates lawyer from Strickland, Agner & Associates can carefully guide you through the process and help you to put plans in place that will meet your goals.
+An experienced wills and estates lawyer from Strickland Agner Pittman can carefully guide you through the process and help you to put plans in place that will meet your goals.
 We can also assist with any issues you encounter when handling a loved one’s estate after he or she dies.

 We believe in working closely with our clients in Goldsboro and throughout North Carolina and providing the highly personalized attention they deserve.
-Contact us today to learn more about the will and estates services we can provide to you and your family.
+Contact us today to learn more about the will and estate services we can provide to you and your family.

 Why Do You Need an Estate Planning Attorney?